 Cans of paint that are more than a year old and have likely dried out.
 Ditto the brushes you used the last time you used the paint.

-Chargers you cannot identify for electronics you no longer own.
+Chargers you cannot identify for electronics you no longer own or use.

 Dried out Sharpies, ballpoint pens, highlighters and nail polish.